Reducing patients’ anxiety while waiting in the ER

 Usability Testing

-I conducted two rounds of usability tests on the high-fidelity prototype, each with five participants completing a set of tasks that helped me identify room for improvement.
+I conducted two rounds of usability tests on the prototype, each with five participants who had a set of scenarios, which helped me confirm what was working and what had room for improvement.

 Round 1 findings:

-• All participants successfully completed their tasks, validating the design
+• All participants successfully navigated the scenarios, validating the design.

 Round 2 findings:

-• All participants successfully completed their tasks, validating the revisions
+• All participants successfully navigated the scenarios, validating the revisions.

 — Test Subject